Kourtney Kardashian Focuses On Kids After Going Public With Boyfriend Younes, Hangs With Travis Barker?

 Days after a report surfaced which revealed that the troubled reality star had been hospitalized last month and placed on a 5150 hold, Kourtney Kardashian, 38, continues to be spotted with her new boyfriend, 24-year-old Younes Bendjima, and her children in Los Angeles.

-“Night riders,” Kourtney Kardashian wrote in the caption of her latest photo on Instagram, which featured her oldest child, seven-year-old son Mason, and her middle child, five-year-old daughter Penelope.
+“Night riders,” Kourtney Kardashian wrote in the caption of her latest photo on Instagram, which featured her oldest child, 7-year-old son Mason, and her middle child, 5-year-old daughter Penelope.

 Also included in the image were Travis Barker’s two children, 11-year-old daughter Alabama and 13-year-old son Landon.
 However, when it comes to Kardashian and Barker, it is unclear what the nature of their relationship may be.